slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 1. Click "Create Security Group".
 1. Name this group `ssh`, and click "Create Security Group".
 1. Next, locate this new group in the list of security groups, and click the "Manage Rules" button to the right.
-1. Add an SSH rule.
+1. Then, click the "Add Rule" on the right.
+1. Under the "Rule" drop down menu, select "SSH".
+Leave everything else the same, and click "Add".

 Next, we'll create a SLATE API server rule.
 1. Follow the same steps as before for creating a security group, but name this one `slate`.
+1. After clicking the "Add Rule" button, change the "Port" field to `6443`.
+Leave everything else default.
-1. Instead of adding an `ssh` rule, add a rule that allows all traffic on port 6443.
+1. Click "Add".
+This should result in a rule allowing ingress TCP traffic on port `6443`.

 ### Launch VM Instances